fact-project/corsika_wrapper/README.md

 4. When CORSIKA is done, the temporary working directory is removed.
 5. Finally the output file's write protection is removed.
 The CORSIKA wrapper returns the CORSIKA return value.

-Optionally `[-s]`, CORSIKA's stdout and stderr can be dumped into textfiles in the output path which shadow the name of the output.
+Optionally `[-s]`, CORSIKA's stdout and stderr can be written into textfiles next to the output.

 ## Why
 Calling CORSIKA is special.
 CORSIKA demands stdin, it can only be called in a certain 'run' directory environment, and it must not be called in parallel within the same working directory.
 (Told so by Konrad Bernloeh and Dieter Heck).